ArnonGuttel/metroid-nes-remake/README.md

 ## General

 The game was created as part of "Game Development Foundations course" by [NotSlot](https://github.com/notslot) within my Computer Science B.Sc.
-The original assignment was to recreate an 1980s video game.
+The initial task was to replicate a video game from the 1980s.
-I personally choose Metroid as i truly belive that this game had a major influence on video games devolopment.
+I specifically selected Metroid because I firmly believe it had a significant impact on the development of video games.

 **I strongly suggest to check the light mod that I created following this project - [MetroidLightMod](https://github.com/ArnonGuttel/MetroidLightMod)**